NathanielHart44/rspdocs/docs/info-endpoints.md

 - `lender_percent` (int): The percentage of the rewards that the lender will receive.
 - `rsp_ign` (string): The in-game name (IGN) of RSP account that will receive the fee for the Listing.
 - `rsp_percent` (int): The percentage of the rewards that will be paid as a fee to the RSP account.
+- `game_ign` (string): The in-game name (IGN) of the account that will receive the game's fee for the Listing.
+- `game_percent` (int): The percentage of the rewards that will be paid as a fee to the game's account.

 Example Response Body (Success):